The Lazy Patient’s Guide to ACDF Surgery Recovery

 Follow Post-Surgery Instructions

-Your surgeon will provide specific guidelines.
-Adhering to these is essential for a successful recovery:
+Your surgeon will provide specific guidelines for post-operative care.
+Adhering to these instructions is vital for a successful recovery:

 • Medication: Take prescribed pain relief and anti-inflammatory medications as directed.

-• Wound Care: Keep your surgical site clean and dry, and follow any dressing changes as instructed.
+• Wound Care: Keep your surgical site clean and dry; follow any dressing changes as instructed.

 • Activity Restrictions: Avoid lifting heavy objects and twisting motions that could strain your neck.